UPPS 04.04.03 - Staff Employment

 The university will not ask an employee to forego a promotion because of their value to their current supervisor.
 Nevertheless, an employee accepting promotion or transfer should give the current supervisor as much advance notice as possible in order to ease transition problems.
 The current and new supervisors shall mutually agree upon the transition date.

-For guidelines regarding compensation for promoted or transferred employees, refer to UPPS No. 04.04.11, University Classification and Compensation.
+For requirements regarding compensation for promoted or transferred employees, refer to UPPS No. 04.04.11, University Classification and Compensation.

 A change in FLSA overtime status becomes effective at the beginning of a work week.

-New Employee Processing - The hiring manager must send the selected applicant to New Employee Orientation in accordance with the provisions of UPPS No. 04.04.15, New Employee Orientation - Staff.
+New Employee Processing – The hiring manager must send the selected applicant to NEW in accordance with the provisions of UPPS No. 04.04.15, New Employee Welcome - Staff.

 Quick Hire and Quick Rehire PCR – The employee will receive an hourly rate.

-A hiring manager may use a Quick Hire and Quick Rehire PCR to appoint “task” workers.
-A “task” worker is an individual who does not have a current FTE appointment, and the duties performed are exempt from overtime provisions of the Fair Labor Standards Act (FLSA).
+A hiring manager may use a quick hire and quick rehire PCR to appoint task workers.
+A task worker is an individual who does not have a current full time equivalent (FTE) appointment, and the duties performed are exempt from overtime provisions of the FLSA.
 The worker will receive either a one-time payment or payments spread out over a short time period.

 Title and Rate of Pay

-Hiring managers must use a title listed in the University Pay Plan to appoint non-student non-regular staff employees.
+Hiring managers must use a title listed in the University Pay Plan to hire non-student, non-regular staff employees, and must include a brief description of the duties and responsibilities in the PCR.

 If paid hourly, hiring managers will calculate the hourly pay rate by using the following formula: monthly pay x twelve months / 2080 hours = hourly rate.

-Employee-Completed Forms - Non-student non-regular staff employees must have an employment application on file in Human Resources and must complete all required personnel and payroll forms.
+Employee-Completed Forms – Non-student, non-regular staff employees must have an employment application in the temporary job posting and must complete all required personnel and payroll forms in the Hourly Non-Student, Non-Regular Staff Support Documents used in addition to the PCR.

-Criminal History Background Check - Using the Texas Department of Public Safety database, Human Resources will conduct criminal background checks on all prospective non-student employees at no cost to the hiring department.
+Texas Department of Public Safety (DPS) Computerized Criminal History (CCH) Verification Check – Using the Texas DPS database, Talent Acquisition will conduct criminal background checks on all prospective non-student, non-regular employees at no cost to the hiring department.

-The hiring department will request a non-student non-regular employee criminal history check by contacting Human Resources via e-mail and providing the prospective employee’s full name and date of birth prior to the start date of the assignment.
+The hiring department will request a non-student, non-regular employee criminal history check by contacting Talent Acquisition through the request form, DPS CCH Verification Check, and providing the prospective employee’s full name and date of birth prior to the start date of the assignment.

 PROCEDURES FOR NOTICE OF TERMINATION AND ACCRUED LEAVE

-An employee should give a supervisor appropriate notice when deciding to transfer, accept a promotion, or terminate.
+An employee should give a supervisor appropriate notice when deciding to transfer, accepting a promotion, or terminating employment.
 All employees are expected, but not required, to provide the university with at least two weeks’ notice of intent to terminate employment.
 The university does not allow an overlapping period between terminating employees and their replacements unless funding is available and the appropriate vice president approves the overlap in advance and in writing.

 Procedures addressing the termination date and payment or transfer of leave balances are outlined in UPPS No. 04.04.30, University Leave Policy, and UPPS No. 04.04.50, Separation of Employment and Interdepartmental Transfers.